MISP/MISP/docs/generic/supportFunctions.md

 	dist_version=${dist_version:0:1}  # Only interested about major version fi
       # Only tested for RHEL 7 so far
-      echo "$FLAVOUR support is experimental at the moment" ;;
+      echo "${FLAVOUR} support is experimental at the moment" ;;
     *)
       if command_exists lsb_release; then